apicis/aff-seg-eval/README.md

 * *SAVE_RES*: whether to save results or not
 * *DEST_PATH*: path to destination .csv file (considered only if *SAVE_RES*=True)

 You can evaluate also from the .csv file using `eval_from_file.py` script.
+We realease also [available models results](/assets/results) in .csv file.

 ## Contributing <a name="contributing"></a>